kanmyng/DevOps-Project/01.Essential-Linux-Commands/README.md

 Change only the group of a file: `chown :newgroup filename`

-## iii. chgrp command - Change group ownership
+## iii. 'chgrp' command - Change group ownership
 The chgrp command in Linux is used to change the group ownership of files and directories chgrp syntax command: `chgrp [OPTION] GROUP FILE...`
 ### Options